Sabathia, Yanks come apart as Astros push them to brink | New Country 923

 And now the Yankees face Justin Verlander in Game 5 on Friday night as they try to avoid what would be their first calendar decade without a World Series appearance since the 1910s.

+“We played poorly tonight.
+There’s no other way to explain it,” manager Aaron Boone said after addressing the team in a postgame meeting.
+“We need to flush this immediately.”

 Sabathia relieved in the eighth inning, knowing the end was near to a 19-season career that included a 251-161 regular-season record with 3,093 strikeouts.
-After four stints on the injured list caused by his balky right knee this year, he craved one last October in the limelight, moving to the bullpen.
+After four stints on the injured list caused by his balky right knee this year, the 39-year-old left-hander craved one last October in the limelight, moving to the bullpen.

-But his body gave out, a metaphor for the entire team against the Astros so far.
+But his body gave out on his 20th pitch, a metaphor for the entire team against the Astros so far.
+He tried a warmup toss, hoping somehow to push through, but he had to leave.
+Even Houston’s Gerrit Cole and George Springer joined in the applause as fans gave Sabathia a standing ovation.

+“Every single time he went out there, you had to rip the ball or his jersey off to get him off that mound,” Yankees slugger Aaron Judge said.
+“He got everything out of that arm.
+That’s a warrior right there.”

+Boone said Sabathia could be replaced on the roster Friday, making him ineligible even should the Yankees come back and advance.

 Hitting, pitching and fielding all went poof!

-New York had not made four errors in a postseason game since 1976 and never before in the Bronx.
+New York had not lost consecutive home games to the same opponent since early April, had not made four errors in a postseason game since 1976 — and never before in the Bronx.
 Some of the fans who remained in a mostly empty Yankee Stadium applauded sarcastically when shortstop Didi Gregorius caught an infield popup in the ninth.

 During the regular season, the Yankees led the major leagues with a .294 batting average with runners in scoring position.
 In the ALCS, they haven’t scored on a hit other than a home run since the opener.